What is the difference between a placement and internship?

 I’m going on placement as part of my course; do I still have to pay fees?

-The College lists information on reduced fees for Students on a Year in Industry/Research.
+Visit the tuition fees page to find information on reduced fees for Students on a Year in Industry/Research.
 These vary according to your faculty and course start date.
 For any other placement or internship you will be charged the full fee.

 My department does not offer a placement year but I would like to do one.
 What can I do?